 Chat directly with our team of Travel Hackers to book impossible travel for points or cash.

-For purposes of this article, we have focused on MQM’s primarily.
-We have found that MQS’s and MQD’s usually have a higher threshold so you’re more likely to reach your goal on MQM’s.
-The exception is if you travel often and on shorter trips rather than traveling far and on fewer trips, which is the norm.
+For the purposes of this article, we have primarily focused on MQM’s.
+We have found that MQS’s and MQD’s usually have a higher threshold, so you’re more likely to reach your goal on MQM’s.
+The exception is if you travel often and on shorter trips, rather than traveling far and on fewer trips, which is the norm.

 How Many MQM’s Can I Earn on a Trip?

-If you are a Platinum Member on Delta, you can sometimes find deals approaching these numbers, that’s less than ¢5 per MQM.
-However, these seats are only available during campaigns and aren’t something you can count on.
-Especially if your Elite Member Status is about to expire and you quickly have to top up to keep your status.
+If you are a Platinum member on Delta, you can sometimes find deals approaching these numbers, that’s less than 5 cents per MQM.
+However, these seats are only available during campaigns and aren’t something you can count on — especially if your elite status is about to expire and you quickly have to top up to keep your status.

-Short Notice Bookings Will Cost You Between ¢7 and ¢20 Per Mile
+Short-Notice Bookings Will Cost You 7 to 20 Cents Per Mile

-When looking for the cheapest flights with the maximum number of MQM’s, we’ve generally found it very hard to find anything under ¢7 per MQM.
+When looking for the cheapest flights with the maximum number of MQM’s, we’ve generally found it very hard to find anything under 7 cents per MQM.

 As a point of reference, Delta will sell MQM’s for cash on their Elevate Your Status page.
-For a Gold Medallion Member, the price per MQM ranges from ¢16 to ¢99 depending on the size of the bundle.
-In other words, it will cost you between 2 to 14 times as much to buy points for cash than to buy an actual ticket.
+For a Gold Medallion Member, the price per MQM ranges from 16 to 99 cents, depending on the size of the bundle.
+In other words, it will cost you two to 14 times as much to buy points for cash than to buy an actual ticket.
 Clearly, it’s worth flying somewhere instead.

 How The System Works